 Those domains have largely benefitted for keywords like celebrity names.
 To cut it short: Many of the (organic) SERPs regarding the affected keywords look like an extended News box.
 And as I said at the beginning, the data has already changed while I was writing.

-It would seem that this update could signal a continued volatility in the SERPs as Google consistently correlates trending keywords to fresh content and gives a boost to those websites chiming in on the conversation, whether by news articles or simply fresh, relevant content.
+It would seem that this update could signal continued volatility in the SERPs as Google consistently correlates trending keywords to fresh content and gives a boost to those websites chiming in on the conversation, whether by news articles or simply fresh, relevant content.
 This should make the SERPs much more up to date when dealing with hot topics.

-Another interesting point that Marcus revealed was that there were no real losers with this update, with “most of the domains that dropped [having] lost rankings because of the ranking boost of the winners.”
+Another interesting point that Marcus revealed was that there were no real losers with this update, with “most of the domains that dropped having lost rankings because of the ranking boost of the winners.”

 The Google News-Wave Update

 It seems to be a trend that whoever discovers the cause of a Google Update gets to name it.
 In this case, Marcus decided on the name “News-Wave” due to the update relating to informational and newsworthy keywords.
-Marcus also pointed out that certain keywords on existing articles may become newsworthy when something happens that is related to that keyword.
+Marcus also pointed out that specific keywords on existing articles may become newsworthy when something happens that is related to that keyword.
 For example, an established biography of a well-known actor may become newsworthy if that actor has just landed a role in a new film, or launched a new charity.

 Webmasters have known for some time that fresh content will give you a temporary boost, and it would seem that this update is an extension of this.
-We suspect that Google will be monitoring the algorithm carefully to ensure they get a balance of both recent newsworthy content, and older more authoritative content.
+We suspect that Google will be monitoring the algorithm carefully to ensure they get a balance of both recent newsworthy content and older, more authoritative content.

 Take an example, pointed out by Marcus at Searchmetrics, of the keyword “US Open”, which happens to be ranking number 6 on Google Trends: